ellysh/video-game-bots/ClickerBots/output-device-capture.md

 1. **SizeSearch** - this is a width and height of the area to search for.
 2. **MinNbPixel** - this is a minimum number of pixels with a given color in the area.
-3. **OptNbPixel** - this is a optimal number of pixels with a given color in the area.
+3. **OptNbPixel** - this is an optimal number of pixels with a given color in the area.
 4. **PosX** and **PosY* - these are X and Y coordinates of proximity position.
 5. **0xA9E89C** - this is a color in a hex representation.
 6. **10** - this is a shade variation parameter from 0 to 255 that defines an allowed deviation from specified color for red, blue and green color's components.

 Return value of the function is an array with three elements in case of success and 0 in case of failure.
 First two elements of the array are X and Y coordinates of the found area.
 Third element is a count of match pixels in the area.
 You can find a detailed information about this function in the **FastFind** documentation.

 **FFBestSpot** function is an effective tool for searching interface elements like progress bars, icons, windows and text.
-Also you can try to search 2D models but it can be not reliable enough.
+Also you can try to search 2D models but result able to be not reliable enough.

-Second task that able to be solved by *FastFind* library is localization of the screen picture changes.
+Second task that able to be solved by **FastFind** library is a localization of the screen picture changes.
 This task is solved by **FFLocalizeChanges** function.
 We can use a Notepad application to demonstrate work of the function.
 The AutoIt script will localize the added text in the Notepad window.

-This is a **FFLocalizeChanges.au3** script that do this work:
+This is a **FFLocalizeChanges.au3** script that solves the task:
 ```AutoIt
 #include "FastFind.au3"